cyberbotics/competition-template/ORGANIZER.md

       - Make sure that inside your world file the **Robot node** of the robot controlled by the participants has its **"synchronization" field set to FALSE**.
       - Note that on [webots.cloud](https://webots.cloud), the listing title of the competition and its hover description are defined in the Webots world file: more specifically, the **WorldInfo** node has a "title" and an "info" field which are parsed when submitting the world file to [webots.cloud](https://webots.cloud).

-- In order for the automated script to recover the competitors' score correctly, the supervisor controller needs to print the final performance of the robot controller in the format "performance:SCORE" (only the SCORE part needs to be changed, which should be a float number).
+- In order for the automated script to recover the score of participants correctly, the supervisor controller needs to print the final performance of the robot controller in the format "performance:SCORE" (only the SCORE part needs to be changed, which should be a float number).
 The score unit depends on the [metric](#supported-metrics) used for the competition which will be defined in [webots.yml](webots.yml#L6) that you will need to edit in the next step.

 #### Supported Metrics